sholazypanda/VideoAnalytics/README.md

 # VideoAnalytics
-Loading of image
+Loading of image,
-Display of Image
+Display of Image,
-Object tracking in RGB and HSV domains
+Object tracking in RGB and HSV domains,
 Conversion to HSV